 Take Your Time with Slow Travel in Berlin

 Adjust to a more leisurely way of life with this guide to the German capital.
-You're on holiday, after all.
+You're on holiday, after all

 One of the world’s great cultural capitals, Berlin buzzes with energy and creativity.
 But while it’s filled with art galleries, bars and independent shops, it also has plenty of important landmarks and historical sights.
 But how does this translate into slow travel?

-Choose a neighbourhood
+Choose the perfect neighbourhood

 Berlin is big.
 It spans 12 districts, which are further broken down into smaller areas known as Kiez.
 This all makes sense when you find out that this city was originally a series of small villages that, over the years, became intertwined.
 Add to that the Berlin Wall that once divided the city (it’s still marked by a brick line tracing its path) and you’ve got a city full of areas with their own distinct personalities.